Kelvin-droid3/open-source/ISSUE_TEMPLATE/ISSUE_REPORT.md

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the ISSUE is.

 **To Reproduce**
 Steps to reproduce the behavior: